Cloud mode

 Example:

-Use KuboScore in local mode instead
+Use KuboScore in instead